MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 #### Provision the SharePoint Success Site to your tenant from the Learning pathways administrative page

-1. Navigate to [office.com](https://www.office.com/) or your organization’s sign-in location.
+1. Navigate to [office.com](https://www.office.com/) or your organization’s sign in location.
 2. Sign in with your username and password.
 3. Navigate to the location of the site using the URL supplied by your tenant administrator or select SharePoint from the Microsoft 365 home page, and then select the **M365 learning pathways** site.
 4. From the learning pathways Home menu, select **Learning Pathways Administration**.